 One Friday, the community was gathered for its nightly prayer.
 We had just finished reading St. John the Evangelist’s words: “He who loves is born of God and knows God” when we took a period of silence.
 There then came from the house next door a mighty and joyful song.
 What seemed to be a dozen people sang in their loudest voices in an unfamiliar language.
 Our neighbors, seldom seen, were then heard loud and clear.
 We just listened.
 As I allowed myself to be inundated by that song, I could have sworn I heard a choir of angels picking up harmonies.
 Notes of liquid love were weaved into every sound wave.
 There came in seraphic song the message “God is here too.”

 It is difficult to say exactly what I look forward to in the next year.
 It looks a little like losing myself and a little like finding myself.
 I hope to learn to relate to my work and my community in a way that brings me into a closer relationship with Christ.
 I hope to let the men I see every day loosen my vanities and my pride.
 I look forward to the narrowing of the gap between myself and my Lord.
 Most of all, though, I hope to encounter His Love one moment of eye contact, one sandwich, one prayer, one song at a time.

 2 MAC 15:38.

 Tanner is a Shelter Worker at Catholic Charities Men’s Shelter.
-Visit our placement sites page to learn more about Tanner’s site and others we offer.
+Visit our service sites page to learn more about Tanner’s site and others we offer.